ottogroup/pantheon/terraform/modules/azure-permission/README.md

 # Azure Permission Terraform Module

-This Terraform module assigns the necessary permissions to an Azure Service Principal (e.g., Pantheon) to operate at the subscription, management group, and Azure AD level.
-It supports role assignments on subscriptions, management groups, resource groups, and in Azure Active Directory (e.g., Directory Reader for listing users and groups).
+This Terraform module assigns the necessary permissions to an Azure Service Principal (e.g., Pantheon) to operate at the subscription, management group, and resource group level.
+It supports role assignments on subscriptions, management groups, and resource groups.

 ## Features
 - Assign any Azure role at the subscription, management group, or resource group level
-- Assign the Directory Reader role in Azure AD

 ## Requirements
 - Terraform >= 1.0
-- Providers: `azurerm` >= 3.0.0, `azuread`
+- Providers: `azurerm` >= 3.0.0
 - Sufficient permissions to assign roles

 ## Input Variables